kennylomax/TutorialsAsCode/journeys/TutorialAsCode_0.1_Template/README.md

 ## Write some node code..

 Write some basic node code in the file **$MY_JOURNEY_DIR/mysupercoolwebsite.js** to show a webpage with a button in it.
 The idea is that the user should click the button, and their name is then shown.

+Replace the text $YOUR_NAME in the code below with the value you assigned to YOUR_NAME in the journeysetup.sh file earlier.

 ```file
 const http = require("http")